codeandloads/gita-greeter/README.md

 Divine Bhagavad-gita verses greeter on command line. 🙏.
 All verses are stored on *./bhagavad.sqlite* database.

+The project depends on your HOME variable and thus it required bhagavad.sqlite to be stored in _$HOME/_ directory. i.e your home directory.

 ## Build

 As of now, the only way to build project is using rust toolchains.